airuchen/pomo-tui/Design.md

 * Show current time.
 * Show hint of how to use the pomodoro.

+#### Task Logging [Optional]
+* The pomodoro stores/pipes the current state, allowing waybar to parse the state
+* The completed log will sotre in a logging file
+    - Session <num> : <task name>
+        - start time / break / resume
+        - completed time

 #### Server [Optional]
 * The pomodoro can run as a server in the backgroud.
 * A user can request the current status of the pomodoro.